open-mmlab/mmengine/docs/en/common_usage/set_random_seed.md

 MMEngine provides the ability to set the random number and select a deterministic algorithm.
 Users can simply set the `randomness` argument of the `Runner`.
 The argument is eventually consumed in [set_random_seed](mmengine.runner.set_random_seed) and it has the following three fields:

-- seed: The random seed.
+- seed (int): The random seed.
 If this argument is not set, a random number will be used.
 - diff_rank_seed (bool): Whether to set different seeds for different processes by adding the `rank` (process index) to the seed.
 - deterministic (bool): Whether to set deterministic options for the CUDNN backend.